K-Quant/K-Quant/company_rel/README.md

 And move the models to the location that the directory structure of the code shows.

-## 3. Do company relation extraction
+## 3. Directly do company relation extraction

 ```bash
 python demo.py \